racket/rhombus/resources/plan.md

 - other outward-facing aspects.

-It's difficult to say what transition will be needed without knowing what the actual language will look like, but it's easy to predict that some transition will be needed if the Rhombus project manages to progress to this point.
+It's difficult to say what adjustments will be needed without knowing what the actual language will look like, but it's easy to predict that some new and unifying material will be needed if the Rhombus project manages to progress to this point.

 Racket project leadership, expanded with leaders emerging from the Rhombus project, will make the calls at this phase.

-Failure is no longer an option at this point.
+Failure is no longer an option at this point for the new language, but its prominence within Racket will depend on the community.

 CONCLUSION: The new language is at least as well supported and available as `#lang racket`.